deadone/AutoWifi/README.md

 <b>AutoWifi - dead1</b>

-Bash Script to Manage WiFi Auditting
+Bash script to anage WiFi auditting
 EAPOL Capture and PMK Capture, with basic file management meant to simplify analyzing and moving captures from tool to tool.

+AKA: Cracking wifi passwords.

 I made it to simplify a project, so I'm sure it has its flaws.
 Im just trying to share it with my friends.